gangula-karthik/KAKI-App/README.md

 4. Once registered, you'll find the "SECRET KEY".
 This is your RECAPTHA_SECRET_KEY.
 5. Note it down for the setup.

-## Testing User View
-You may create your own account using your gmail to test this out.

-## Sample Credentials for Testing Admin View
-Note: These are sample credentials for testing purposes only.
-Do not use these in production or for any real transactions.
-Always keep real credentials private and secure.

 ## Setup
 Clone this repository: